MITgcm/MITgcm/doc/phys_pkgs/seaice.rst

 More stable variants of Elastic-Viscous-Plastic Dynamics: EVP\* , mEVP, and aEVP
 --------------------------------------------------------------------------------

-The genuine EVP schemes appears to give noisy solutions (see Hunke 2001, Lemieux et al. 2012, Bouillon et a1.
+The genuine EVP scheme appears to give noisy solutions (see Hunke 2001, Lemieux et al. 2012, Bouillon et a1.
 2013 :cite:`hun01,lemieux12,bouillon13`).
 This has led to a modified EVP or EVP\* (Lemieux et al. 2012, Bouillon et a1.
 2013, Kimmritz et al. 2015 :cite:`lemieux12,bouillon13,kimmritz15`);
 here, we refer to these variants by modified EVP (mEVP) and adaptive EVP (aEVP).